howsoai/howso-docs/source/user_guide/advanced_capabilities/derived_features.rst

 ------------

 Here we will define a derived feature and then react to the dataset.
-This will ensure that the features maintain their relationhips.
+This will ensure that the features maintain their relationships.

 Load Data